ericksen-github/calorie_tracker/README.md

 ## Weight and Calorie Tracker

 This app is my first personal project that I'm using to develop skills beyond basic online coursework.
-I use MyFitnessPal normally, but I wanted a way to visually represent how my weight relates to many calories I eat.
+It uses Chart.js to plot line graphs of user input data about weight, calories, exercise, and protein, and it allows users to switch between individual graphs.
+All input data is stored locally.

 #### Built Using